ldstep/ldstepweblog/src/notes.md

 > Almost no one visits my blogs directly.
 90% of visits are via RSS.
 This means that what the pages look like doesn't matter to anyone but me.
 I wish it didn't matter to me.
 Things sure would be simpler.

-Same with my blog, 90% of visits are via RSS.
+Same with this blog, 90% of visits are via RSS.

 ---